insight-platform/Savant/docs/architecture.md

 ![metadata](https://user-images.githubusercontent.com/15047882/168040020-e87f288d-8cad-4b6c-8ec7-a27dc4b649f5.png)

 Sink streams are also muxed and virtualized.
 The data is in AVRO format and is sent to a single ZeroMQ socket, which also can be:
-- Pub/Sub - when you would like to drop the excessive output data but continue running the inference in real-time;
+- Pub/Sub - when one needs to drop the excessive output data but continue running the inference in real-time (fits for processing of already-decoded, raw streams);
-- Push/Pull - when you would like to use back-pressure to stop the pipeline from sending the data too fast because receiving part is too slow to keep up.
+- Dealer/Router - when one needs to use back-pressure to stop the pipeline from sending the data too fast because receiving part is too slow to keep up;
+- Req/Rep - when one needs to ensure that the packet is delivered to the receiver before the next one is transferred.

 ## Source Adapters